-BRIDGE NETW BRIDGE NETWORK DEFICITS subsidy from Waka Kotahi NZ our total roading programme.
-Transport Agency for Time period 2021 onwards Cost \$2.5M capex in 2021 to \$4.8M in 2030/31 \$0.5M -\$0.6M/annually opex from 2021 \$ 40.0M (inflated) over 10 years Cultural The transport system ensures communities are converted and desirable Economic Freeding 24/7 across for department of consideration for the Househouse to depend movement of people and goods Environmental Causacti endeapous to deposit where positioning all effects on the environment and online of the consideration of the consider Social Progressive and prouditive improvement of salety features of roads and footgaths
+BRIDGE NETWORK DEFICITS subsidy from Waka Kotahi NZ Transport Agency for our total roading programme.
+Time period 2021 onwards Cost \$2.5M capex in 2021 to \$4.8M in 2030/31 \$0.5M -\$0.6M/annually opex from 2021 \$ 40.0M (inflated) over 10 years Cultural The transport system ensuring quantitative delicensysted and decisions.
+Economic Providing (ACF) access for broadwards and consumers for the Uniform Consumers of Social Propersive and Propersive Improvement of Salety feature of reads and footpaths